 The number of hosts that the activation token can activate.

 The number of days after which the activation token expires.

 - Under Server Activation, click Copy and save the activation token in a text file.

 - You are logged in as an administrator to the host

-- Your host matches the requirements listed in Prerequisites for Phoenix setup.
+- Your host matches the requirements listed in the support matrix.

 - You have downloaded the Phoenix agent installer on your host.
 The installer is available on the Druva downloads page.
 You can also download the installer from the Phoenix Management Console at the time of registering hosts.

 Perform the following steps to install the agent:

 - Copy the downloaded Phoenix Agent installer to the host on which you want to install it.

 - Double-click the Phoenix installer.
 The installation wizard opens.